Article Part 1 | 2 | 3 | 4

 Compare Before & After

-Here are two un-retouched images, using just natural light showing before and after.
+But for now, I hope you see how great everything looks when you control your color in camera.
+As I mention in the above video, these photos show just natural light before and after.
 The first image is shot with everything on Auto (auto white balance, auto exposure).
 The second image is with everything Manual (manual white balance, manual exposure).

-The model is beautiful, but the first image is darker, and the skin tones are muddy.
-Notice how the skin tones and overall tone are also greenish/blue.
+Despite being a beautiful model, the first image is darker, and the skin tones are muddy, and the overall tone is greenish/blue.
 Why?
 Shade is blue compared to the sun and there’s also a lot of green grass and trees reflecting color into the skin too.
 None of that is good.
-It looks amateur.
-We instead want pro results.
+We instead want pro results and yummy skin tones.

 This second image has zero retouching or adjustments.
 Yet look how great the color is, and how wonderful the skin tones look.
 Nothing is muddy, the image is vibrant, and the background and overall look of the image is warm and inviting.

-I’m using natural light for simplicity for this article, and I’m shooting in the shade for even light on the face (compared to direct sunlight).
+For simplicity, I’m using natural light for this article, and I’m shooting in the shade for even light on the face (compared to direct sunlight).
 That means we have no direction to the light however which is a problem.
 The light is okay, but it’s not great.
 It’s just coming in from whatever haphazard direction.
-Now that we’ve fixed our color, we’ll address direction in the next article in this series.
+So now that we’ve fixed our color, we’ll address light direction in the next article in this series.

-Finally, here is a full article and video showing exactly how to use the ExpoDisc step by step, and for different cameras too like Canon or Nikon.
-And here’s a link to buy an ExpoDisc from my friends at Arlington Camera.
+And for more detail on using your ExpoDisc, here is a full article and video showing step by step and tricks for different cameras like Canon or Nikon.
+(And here’s a link to buy an ExpoDisc from my friends at Arlington Camera.)

 And until next time, America.